 As a result of the 2010 constitutional reforms, the 16 members of the Supreme Court are appointed for life, with a mandatory retirement age of 75 years, by the Consejo Nacional de la Magistratura (the National Council of the Judiciary), a body that was created solely for this purpose in the 1994 constitutional reforms.
 Pursuant to the 2010 constitutional reforms, the National Council of the Judiciary has the authority to appoint the President of the Supreme Court and the two substitute justices, all of whom hold office for a 7-year term and may be re-elected for one consecutive 7-year term.
-The National Council of the Judiciary is composed of the President of the Republic, the president of the Senate, a senator from a political party different from that of the president of the Senate, the president of the Chamber of Deputies, a deputy from a party different from that of the president of the Chamber of Deputies, the president of the Supreme Court, another Supreme Court judge appointed by the Supreme Court and the Attorney General (Procurador General de la República).
+The National Council of the Judiciary is composed of the President of the Republic, the president of the Senate, a senator from a political party different from that of the president of the Senate, the president of the Supreme Court, another Supreme Court judge appointed by the Supreme Court and the Attorney General (Procurador General de la República).
 The Supreme Court has exclusive jurisdiction over actions against the President, designated members of the cabinet and members of Congress as well as over cassation remedies (recursos de casación).
-The Supreme Court may also hear appeals from lower courts in certain cases.
+The Supreme Courts in certain cases.